karthikeyan1134/IoT-Based-Weather-Monitoring-System/README.md

 ## Overview

-This project is a **Global Weather Forecasting System and Climate Analysis Platform** designed to collect, process, and analyze weather data in real time.
+This project is a **IoT-Based-Weather-Monitoring-System** designed to collect, process, and analyze weather data in real time.
 It integrates sensor data with geolocation information and uploads the data to an AWS RDS database and ThingSpeak for further processing and visualization.
 This platform is part of a larger system aimed at forecasting weather patterns and analyzing climate trends.

 ## Features